 You have a day job that you would like to quit to launch your own company?
-Don't precipitate things!
-Your actual job could still useful!
-Being active all the day is full of opportunities you shouldn't neglect.
-You still need your day job to secure and strengthen your future business.
+Your day job can surprisingly help to secure and strengthen your future business.

 Take your time to think and re-think your idea

 You know what?
-Business ideas are made to evolve from day to day.
-Thinking to this first idea will give you another one and talking with people will give you another perspective.
-Ideas are just ideas they are not viable businesses.
-You need to take your time to weight all pros and cons of each idea you have.
-When you think that you finally have the good idea, the one that will drive you to success, it's time to draw the big picture.
+Business ideas evolve every single day.
+Thinking about your first idea will give you another one and sharing with people will give you a new perspective.
+Ideas are just ideas, they are not viable businesses.
+When you think that you finally got the one that will drive you to success, it's time to draw the big picture.

-"Writing a business plan, at this stage (or ever?), is a form of waste .
-You can capture the same level of information in a 1 page business mode."
+“Writing a business plan, at this stage (or ever?), is a form of waste .
+You can capture the same level of information in a 1 page business model.”
 Ash Maurya

-Not a proper business plan which, any way, will last few weeks, but something like a Canvas.
-This document will help you get everything clear.
-It's easier to see your ideas' weaknesses and strengths, when you got it down.
-You definitely don't need to quit your job to do it.
+Not a proper business plan which, any way, would only last for a few weeks, but something like a Canvas, helping to get everything clear.
+It's easier to see your ideas' weaknesses and strengths, after writing them down.
+You definitely don't need to quit your job to do this.

-Having your day job allow you to meet and talk with people every day.
+Having your day job lets you to connect with people every day.
 Yes, that's the networking part.
 But this kind of networking is not time consuming as it is already a part of your routine.
-You don't have to spend evening hours on it, drinking and talking with people you do not know.
-You just have to talk with the ones next to you.
+You don't have to spend precious evening hours on it.

 "Relationships are an important part of life, but they're an absolute vital part of being an entrepreneur. " Mike Taylor

 You never know when or where you could meet your future partner, customer, employee or just people who will support you.
-They could be the one working with you like your colleagues or even your boss!
-The one you meet at lunch time too (colleagues from other departments, the waitress etc.).
+They could be the one working with you, such as your colleagues or even your boss!
+The one you meet at lunch time too.
 All professional relations are valuable.

 “The wider your range of professional contacts is, the more options you’ll have when it comes time to growing your business.”
 Larry Alton

-If you decide to keep your job while developing your business, you will have the time to test your idea without taking the risk to "lose everything".
-For example you can work during the day for your full time job and use your evenings and weekends to design your marketplace and start to grow your community.
-This way your business will grow slowly but surely.
+Keeping your job while developing your business makes it possible to test your idea without taking the risk to “lose everything”.
+You can work during the day for your full time job and use your evenings and weekends to design your online marketplace and start growing your community, slowly but surely.

 “No amount of experimentation can prove me right.
 One experiment can prove me wrong.”
 Albert Einstein

-You will take your time to put down steady basis for your business to grow : use your social networks, write a blog, have your early adopters feedback and so on.
+You will take your time to lay down steady basis for your business to grow: use your social networks, write blog posts, get early adopters feedback and so on.
 But your time and your money are precious.
 Don't waste them reinventing the wheel.
-Focus on what really matters for your business.
-If you don't have programming skills to launch your online marketplace or e-commerce solution, use Stelace, a good solution to create your own website and save time and money to work on your traffic acquisition.
+Focus on what really matters to your endeavor.
+You can of course use open-source projects (hint) if you’re a developer, or connect with developers who can.

 Find a co-founder who fits like a glove

-The first one to discover about your idea will be your partner, friends and family.
+The first one to discover about your idea will be your partners, friends and family.
 Working with them could be tempting.
 We have first-hand experience about working with friends at Stelace.
-But choosing your co-founder is not like picking someone to join your football team or to go to gym with...
-It's a commitment that will shape your business future.
-Then you should ask yourself "are we compatible and can I work with her/him?" and not only "do I like her/him enough" even if kindred spirit can help a lot.
+But choosing your co-founder is not like picking someone to join your football team or to go to gym with… It's a commitment that will shape your business future.
+Then you should ask yourself “are we compatible and can we work effectively together”, not simply "do I like her/him enough" even if kindred spirit can help a lot.

 “Choosing a cofounder to help you start a new company is like picking a spouse.”
 Dan Lambert

-More critical, this co-founder should add skills you don't have, to your company.
+Critically enough, this co-founder should bring skills you don’t have.
 Think about all the expertise you don't have and hunt for them.
-Quitting your Day Job will not be a plus to find someone that fits to you.
-Quite the opposite : you will start facing the entrepreneur loneliness that's why you should make the most of this period to meet people that can be useful in your field.
+Again, quitting your Day Job probably won’t help.
+Quite the opposite: you would start facing the entrepreneur loneliness that’s why you should first make sure you meet insipring people who could become partners.

-Trick : if you want this potential cofounder with you, show him/her that your idea is awesome and already working.
+Trick: if you want this potential cofounder with you, show them that your idea is awesome and already working.

 Make sure you have enough liquidity

-Of course keeping your job means having cash to feed yourself and your family, pay your bills and mortgage etc. Your Day Job is, for now, the one that keeps you afloat.
-It's also the best way to finance your beginnings as an entrepreneur!
+Of course keeping your job means having cash to feed yourself and your family, pay your bills and mortgage, etc. Your Day Job is, for now, the one that keeps you afloat.
+It's also the best way to bootstrap as an entrepreneur!

 for an exciting, but uncertain, future.”
 Shawn O'Connor